Scheduling an appointment with one of our providers is now as simple as 1,2,3 with our new online scheduling feature!

 Family Health Medical Services (FHMS) is pleased to provide retinal imaging for our patients that are high risk for developing retinopathy and other retinal related diseases.
 This painless procedure is performed in the office using the RetinaVue 100 imager, a small camera that looks through your pupil to take high-quality pictures of your retina.

 The RetinaVue 100 imager captures digital images of the back of your eye including the retina, the optic disk, and blood vessels.
 These photographs are reviewed by Dr. Wuebbolt, a local ophthalmologist, to check the health of your eyes.
-They are then shared with your FHMS Provider for further review and consultation.
+They are then shared with your FHMS care team for further review and consultation.

 One of the more common diseases retinal imaging can detect is retinopathy.
 Retinopathy is the term used to describe damage to the retina, the part inside the eye that senses light.
 High blood sugar due to diabetes can cause diabetic retinopathy and can result in partial or complete vision loss.
 Retinal imaging can also detect: